 But Tartu Observatory also directly played a role in the development of the Soviet Union’s first satellites.
 After the launch of Sputnik-1, the Soviets had not developed a sufficient network of facilities to observe satellites.
 So universities were tasked to start rapidly establishing satellite observation stations.
 One of them was founded in Tartu during the end of the 1950s.

-In about ten years, Tartu Observatory got a chance to build technology for the space program.
+In about ten years, Tartu Observatory got a chance to develop technology for the space program.
 Namely, researchers started making sensors that detected UV light from stars which could be deployed to satellites and other spacecraft.
 They were sent to space on the 18th of April 1968.
 This can be considered as the first object Estonians ever launched into space.

-Although hidden under a layer of secrecy, it has been speculated that researchers from the Tallinn Polytechnic Institute (today known as TalTech) also had a direct impact on the Soviet space program.
+It has been speculated that researchers from the Tallinn Polytechnic Institute (today known as TalTech) also had a direct impact on the Soviet space program.
 Namely, professor Uno Liiv’s research into the non-stationary fluid discharge.
 Uno Liiv was offered to target his research for the benefit of the Soviet space industry.
 And even though the Soviet Union operated under a veil of secrecy, the Tallinn Polytechnic Institute’s measurement tools for fluid discharge might have been used in Soviet space shuttles for fuel-efficiency optimisation.

 Another quirky way Estonians helped advance the Soviet space program was through space food.
 During the start of the Cold War’s space race, the Soviets did not yet have the means to sterilise food efficiently, which complicated keeping astronauts in orbit for more extended periods.